Mikaela-D/Digital-Rain-Project/_posts/2025-03-08-digital-rain.md

 ## Introduction

 People refer to cascading computer code as Digital Rain, and that is what appeared on the Matrix movie screens.
-Digital Rain has been used in numerous computer and video games and films since it was introduced and popularized by the now world-renowned "The Matrix" movie produced by Simon Whiteley and his wife.
+Digital Rain has been used in numerous computer and video games and films since it was introduced and popularised by the now world-renowned "The Matrix" movie produced by Simon Whiteley and his wife.
 Digital Rain is basically a cascade of dropping lines of randomly combined characters simulating rain.

 When I accepted this assignment, I did some extensive study of how to recreate this effect using C++.
 I studied whether one could store arrays of random characters in vectors and then process them and print them as single strings.
-Not only was it space and time optimized but it made the rain effect generation extremely efficient.
+Not only was it space and time optimised, but it made the rain effect generation extremely efficient.
 I also studied the Windows Console API so that I can manipulate the console window to create better visuals.

 This blog chronicles my experience, from **testing and design** to **algorithm creation** and **problem-solving**.